ashwinmoorkoth1/ashwinmoorkoth1/README.md

 ## Skills and Experience

-End to End supply chain management- Process, People and System Laying down the canvas for Digital journey- especially Supply Chain Function Demand Planning- Forecasting, Network design, Requirement Planning Inventory and SLOB management
+End to End supply chain management- Process, People and System

+Laying down the canvas for Digital journey- especially Supply Chain Function

+Demand Planning- Forecasting, Supply Planning, MRP

+Inventory and SLOB management

-Sales and Operational Planning process
+Sales and Operational Planning

 Budgeting

 I have created this profile to showcase how data and analytical methods are used in supply chains and explaining the process of making optimum decision through it.